PlutoZhang/Zowe-docs/topics/mvd-zluxlogging.md

 - Zoe Node Server: `zlux-example-server/log/nodeServer-yyyy-mm-dd-hh-mm.log`
 - ZSS: `zlux-example-server/log/zssServer-yyyy-mm-dd-hh-mm.log`

-Note that the Zoe Node Server logs and ZSS logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs are deleted when a new log is created at server startup.
+The Zoe Node Server logs and ZSS logs are timestamped in the format yyyy-mm-dd-hh-mm and older logs are deleted when a new log is created at server startup.

+The log files contain processing messages and statistics.

 ## Controlling the zLUX logging location